“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 The flexibility of “Lazy Keto” makes the diet more realistic and sustainable.
 I will often recommend people start here and optimize their choices as they grow accustomed to the lifestyle.
 Whatever that includes is up to you – it’s your life!
 Heck, you'll probably even have less cheat days when you stop viewing food as good and bad!

 Lazy Keto is enough to manage my digestive system and improve my mental health.
 I’ve also lost 80 pounds effortlessly and have been able to maintain for 3+ years while following this approach.
-I've also consumed my fair share of fast food (no bun, please!).
-Make it work for you.
+Make it work for you!

 It also makes tracking a lot easier, as you really only need to focus on the carb count.
 Any diet that you get results from (hello, no more type II diabetes or metabolic syndrome?) and can stick to long term is going to be beneficial.